 Cubans observe Air Force One approaching Havana Airport on March 20th.
 Source: centralmaine.com

 Hell froze over.
 A sitting President of the United States has visited Cuba for the first time since the 1920s.
 It is the biggest step yet toward the normalization of relations that Cuba and the US began late in 2014.
-With this visit, Cuba has been officially elevated to the rank of countries the US has disagreements with, but is still willing to talk to face-to-face and even seek cooperative agreements with, just like with China and Russia.
+With this visit, Cuba has been officially elevated to the rank of countries the US has fundamental disagreements with but is still willing to talk to face-to-face and even seek cooperative agreements with, just like with China and Russia.
 Obama’s first-ever presser in Cuba, next to Cuban president Raúl Castro, proclaimed the new state of affairs.

-Politico came up with a rather interesting play-by-play account of that presser, hailing it as “how Obama set a trap for Raul Castro.”
+Politico came up with a rather interesting play-by-play account of that presser, hailing it as “how Obama set a trap for Raul Castro”.
 Maybe, because according to that account Castro was visibly uncomfortable when a CNN reporter asked him about Cuba’s political prisoners, to the point that Castro ended the presser by saying that it was “not right” for him to be asked about the issue.
 And Obama was all too happy to join in on the fun and push Castro into the limelight.
 El Nuevo Herald, the Spanish-speaking, Castro Brothers-criticizing official organ of Miami’s Cuban diaspora, passed judgment on that awkward day: Raúl Castro is not ready to field questions from anyone who is not on his government’s pocket.
-But what is more interesting to me is that both presidents have declared to the whole universe that they agree to disagree on fundamental stuff like human rights and political freedoms.
+But what is more interesting to me is that both presidents have declared to the whole universe that they agree to disagree on stuff like human rights and political freedoms.
 In a retort to Obama, Castro said that it was inconceivable in Cuba for the government to not guarantee health care, education, food security, and social security; and that civil, political, economic, social, and cultural rights were interdependent and indivisible.

 Assuming that normalization will survive the upcoming change in administration and a new Congress, the fact that the US is treating Cuba now in the same way it treats Russia and China is more promising than 50 more years of the same old policy of antagonism so cherished by the GOP, the hard line of the Cuban diaspora, and even Democrats like Bob Menéndez.
 (Donald Trump would not follow along.
 He would probably bomb Havana and have Fidel Castro waterboarded.)
 But that promise means that both sides have high expectations to meet.
-The US must recognize that it did not play fair with Cuba in the past and, accordingly, still not take normalization as a Trojan horse for the kind of regime change it tried to carry out in Cuba decades before.
+The US must recognize that it did not play fair with Cuba in the past and, accordingly, still not take normalization as a Trojan horse for the kind of arm-twisting regime change it has tried to carry out in Cuba for a long time.
 It also has to recognize that there is nothing wrong with socioeconomic equality in and of itself and concede that the Cuban Revolution has a good point there.
-But in turn, Cuba must recognize that the totalitarian party-state model, with its penchant for repressing society, now belongs in the dustbin of history and that there is nothing wrong with recognizing political individuality, because it is impossible to expect all citizens to agree to what the government will do to them.
+But in turn, Cuba must recognize that the totalitarian model, with its penchant for repressing society, now belongs in the dustbin of history and that there is nothing wrong with recognizing political individuality, because it is impossible to expect all citizens to agree to what the government will do to them.
 Cuba does not need to continue emulating the atmosphere of Donald Trump’s rallies (“get him out of here!”) by ostracizing an artist who utilizes art as a vehicle for political self-expression, a mother that wants her son released from jail or someone like this guy.
 The bushes that survive the high winds are the flexible ones, not the stiff ones.
 Besides, the generation of the Sierra Maestra is withering away, including Raúl Castro, who announced upon his re-appointment as head of state in 2013 that he will retire in 2018.
 It is time to rethink the Cuban Revolution, especially when so many Cubans simply want a better life for themselves without having to vote with their feet.

 But however you slice it, hell did freeze over.
 I guess that means the Curse of the Billy Goat will finally be broken and Cubs will win the World Series this year.